 Popular Mattress Comparisons

 The Nectar Memory Foam Mattress is a medium-firm mattress with a typical design for a memory foam mattress: it has two layers of polyfoam and is topped with a layer of memory foam.
-Like many mattresses with a noticeable memory foam feel, such as the Zinus Original Green Tea, this model performs well in motion isolation but lacks responsiveness.
+Like many mattresses with a noticeable memory foam feel, such as the Zinus Original Green Tea 2024, this model performs well in motion isolation but lacks responsiveness.
 Memory foam also tends to collect heat, which helps explain why the Nectar is just decent at cooling, similar to Puffy Lux (Canadian Version), which has two layers of memory foam towards the surface of the mattress.
 Despite its medium-firm rating, this mattress compresses easily near the edges, providing mediocre edge support in line with the softer Casper Snow.
 If you prefer a foam mattress and enjoy the slow-moving feeling of memory foam, it could be a good choice, though there are options with similar characteristics that perform better overall, like the Tempur-Pedic TEMPUR-Adapt.

 If you're curious what we recommend, check out our picks for the best mattresses.

 The Novaform ComfortGrande Plus is better than the Nectar Classic.
 Both are medium-firm, budget-friendly mattresses with memory foam upper layers.
-The Novaform is more cooling, more responsive, has better edge support and better motion isolation.
+The Novaform is more cooling, more responsive, has better edge support, and better motion isolation.
 All of its layers are made of good-quality foam, which makes it more durable.

 The Nectar Premier Copper is a better mattress than the Nectar Classic.
 Like most foam mattresses, both options provide great motion isolation, but the medium-plush Premier Copper outperforms the medium-firm Classic pretty significantly in every other area.
 Its biggest advantage is in responsiveness.
 The Premier Copper responds very quickly when you compress it, so it's much easier to move around and change sleeping positions.
 It has better edge support, too, so you don't feel like you might slip off the side, unlike with the Classic.